November 30, 2023

 It is clear that developing these strategies for wellbeing not only help support children or young people who are languishing, increasing them will also help prevent mental health problems from developing.
 They are also teachable and learnable and can be developed through whole school approaches to wellbeing.

 In 2019 we were looking for a way to organise many of the strategies for promoting positive mental health and wellbeing we were using in our work with schools.
-We discovered and were given permission to use the SEARCH framework by Water’s and Loton.
+We discovered and were given permission to use the SEARCH framework by Waters and Loton (2019).